Project Management Training: Raven 13

 1. Better decisions under pressure

-Participants experience firsthand how decision-making style directly affects project speed, quality, and risk levels.
+Participants experience firsthand how decision-making style affects project speed, quality, and risk levels.

-The simulation creates a neutral reference point that can be applied to real projects, reducing personal tension and subjective judgment.
+The simulation creates a common reference point that teams can apply to real projects.

 3. Greater team accountability